 We simulate our pipeline for privacy-conscious query delegation (Figure~\ref{diagram}) using the privacy profiles and query set from the PEEP-test dataset, and following \citet{papillon} in our choice of local and external models, leakage metrics and prompts.
 For additional details such as the prompts or hyperparameters, we refer to Appendix~\ref{experiments_details}.

-\paragraph{Choice of models} For the local model ($M_{L}$), we use Llama-3.2-Instruct (3B), Mistral-Instruct (7B) and Llama-3.1-Instruct (8B).
-The modules rejector, paraphraser and aggregator are implemented through prompting $M_{\text{L}}$.
+\paragraph{Choice of models} For the local model ($M_{L}$), we use Llama-3.2-Instruct (3B), Mistral-Instruct (7B), and Llama-3.1-Instruct (8B).
+The verifier, paraphraser, and aggregator modules are implemented through prompting $M_{\text{L}}$.
 We focus on relatively lightweight models, as deploying them locally is both realistic and increasingly common in privacy-sensitive applications.
 For comparison, we also include larger models, specifically Gemma-2-it (27B) and Llama-3.3-Instruct (70B).

-For the external model ($M_{E}$), we use GPT-4o for results in Table~\ref{main_results}, and GPT-4o-mini in Table~\ref{personas_results}.
-We do not observe a substantial difference in the quality of the answers generated with either model.
+For the external model ($M_{E}$), we use GPT-4o for the main results (Table~\ref{main_results}) and GPT-4o-mini for supplementary experiments.
+We did not observe substantial differences in the quality of the generated answers between the two.

 In addition, we report the performance of Microsoft Presidio, a popular PII tool.
 We pseudoanonymise the queries before passing them to $M_{E}$, and de-anonymise the responses using mappings from the placeholder tags to the original entities in the query.